18 minutes of chaos: Here's how the London attack played out

 By this point, the surrounding area was being flooded by gun-toting police — who make up a small fraction of London's largely unarmed force.
 Specialist officers equipped with helmets, body armor and large rifles were seen filling into the Borough Market area and shouting at anyone still around to run away as fast as they could.

-Perhaps believing that the attackers were potentially strapped with explosives, police unleashed a hail of 50 bullets.
+Perhaps believing that the attackers were potentially strapped with explosives, eight different police officers unleashed a hail of 46 bullets.
 This is in a British policing culture where even firing one round is a big deal, and arrests rarely involve the use of lethal force.

 Those caught up in the melee didn't know whether this gunfire was coming from the officers or the attackers themselves.